NK-01/Weather-App/README.md

 - The app displays a six day forecast as well.

 ## Usage
-To use the app, simply enter a location in the search bar and press the search button.
+To use the app, simply enter a location in the search bar and press the enter key.
 The app will fetch real-time weather data for the location and display it on the screen.

 You can toggle between Celsius and Fahrenheit units by clicking on the temperature value.